 - OR click on View Record to see full details of the reference including an abstract.

-Google Scholar also provides citation data for journal articles, but generally will return fewer results than Web of Knowledge or Cambridge Scientific Abstracts.
+Google Scholar also provides citation data for journal articles, but generally will return fewer results than Web of Knowledge.
 However, Google Scholar will also find citations in non-traditional formats such as academic web pages and pre-prints and will often identify new citations more quickly than Web of Knowledge.

 - Go to Google Scholar